UBC-MDS/DSCI532-peer-review/README.md

 1. Open an issue with the name of your group and app Use this template:
-2. Review the group that is one number more your group.
-For example, if you are group 5, review group 6.
-If you are group 30, review group 1.

----
 ### To complete by the group
 Name of the app:
 Link to the repo in milestone2:
 Link to the `proposal.md` file where it is the description of the persona and scenario:

+2. Review the group that is one number ahead of yours group number.
+For example, if you are group 5, review group 6.
+If you are group 30, review group 1.
+Paste your answers in the issue of the group assigned.

+---
 ### To complete by the group reviewing:

 **Persona**